top of page

 It is clear that Yeshua wants us to know this date of Cheshvan 17.
 As noted in the chart above, Cheshvan happens during the Gregorian months of October/November.
 This date and season are important to remember as we proceed through the rest of this hypothesis pertaining to the connection of the dates of Noah’s flood to the Gog/Magog War in Ezekiel 38-39.

-Having the date of Cheshvan 17 is one part, but in order to understand a more complete correlation between Noah and Ezekiel 38/39, we will also need to gather clues from other prophetic scriptures such as Daniel 11.
-This is the account of the multiple battles between the king of the south with the king of the north throughout history.
 What’s interesting for this hypothesis is the climax of Daniel 11 which details the king of the north winning the final war against the king of the south and then eventually moving upon The Land (Israel) to shut down the altar and set up the abominations (v31).
 Yes, you read that right…it is the king of the north (aka, the prince of the people, the beast, etc.) who shuts down the altar and sets up abominations.
 This verse and other scriptures** provide the clues we have already come to understand as the trigger of the great tribulation and the start of the greater exodus.
 The most significant of these clues is the shutting down of the altar and the setting up of the abominations.

 How will Israel regain control of the Temple Mount?
-It is well understood that the Gog/Magog War in Ezekiel 38 and 39 describes the event that will lead to Israel regaining control of the Temple Mount.
-Elohim Himself says He will draw Gog/Magog to The Land and destroy them.
+It is well understood that the Gog/Magog invasion in Ezekiel 38 and 39 describes the event that will lead to Israel regaining control of the Temple Mount.
+YHVH Himself says He will draw Gog/Magog to The Land and destroy them.
 With this accomplished, He gives His people clear access to worship Him at the place where He has placed His name.

 How does a flood with water correlate with an invasion of Israel?